ike Tennyson's Lady of Shalott, Klingsor experiences the

 Welthellsicht, and suddenly his overriding concern is for Amfortas and his wound.
-Deep within, he
+Deep within, he remembers the strange

-may have found the inspiration for this scene in Wolfram's poem.
-Although what happens there is quite different: after years of
+found the inspiration for this scene in Wolfram's poem.
+Although what happens there is quite different: after years of wandering,

-casts aside her veil and declares that Parzival is to heal Anfortas and then take his place as king of
+aside her veil and declares that Parzival is to heal Anfortas and then take his place as king of

 the Grail.
 In Wagner's version, the recognition that Parsifal is to bring healing and then become king is